 Formed in 2005 to promote engineering, science and technology on behalf of the naval sector, UKNEST has steadily grown to become established as a successful not-for profit organisation working on behalf of the naval enterprise.
 A member organisation, comprising both the public and private sector, UKNEST uniquely provides a safe environment for industry, government, professional institutions and academia to explore the issues of the day and provide thought leadership, advocacy and influence.

 UKNEST promotes careers in the naval sector through STEM engagement, scholarships and publications.
 It encourages early career professionals, known as “FutureNEST”, to develop their knowledge and understanding of the sector through networking, site visits and “visioneering” concept work.
 Two Working Groups focus on People and Skills and Science & Technology and generate White Papers, surveys and conferences.
 Members themselves comprise a flourishing network that shares experience and guides the organisation.

 Ian's career in the Maritime industry has spanned over 40 years and encompassed a wealth of technical areas from gas turbines and stealth materials to distributed synthetic learning.
 Latterly the Continuous improvement Director at QinetiQ he is a Chartered Engineer and Fellow of the Royal Institute of Naval Architects.

 Prof Cat Savage

 Cat has been an active member of UKNEST for a number of years, initially in the People Working Group, and since October 2020, Deputy Chair.
-She has over 25 years’ experience in the Maritime Industry working in academia, industry and the MoD as well as being on the Board of the Royal Institution of Naval Architects.
+She has over 25 years’ experience in the Maritime Industry working in academia, industry and the MoD as well as being on the current President of the Royal Institution of Naval Architects.

 People & Skills WG Co-Chair